 In this case, Google isn't acting as an online travel agency such as Expedia or Skyscanner – you're still booking directly with the airline, which is critical.
 But by booking your flights through “Book on Google” (where you fill out all your information and pay through Google itself without navigating to the airline's site), the company can track prices for your trip and give you the difference via Google Pay if fares drop.

 Much like Google Flights price alerts, Google will monitor these flights and pay out a refund based on its lowest price, but not until after the first flight actually takes off.
 Google's terms and conditions for this Price Guarantee program show prices must drop by at least $5 to get a refund, and those payments are capped at $500 total per calendar year.

-It's all payed out by Google Pay, the web giant's digital payment platform similar to Apple Pay with a Venmo-like twist – users can send and receive money and also transfer balances to a bank account.
+It's all paid out by Google Pay, the web giant's digital payment platform similar to Apple Pay with a Venmo-like twist – users can send and receive money and also transfer balances to a bank account.
 And that underscores Google's motivation for offering this refund feature on flights: As travel demand surges back and more and more travelers turn toward Google Flights in their quest for cheap flights, pushing more users toward their app for payouts when prices drop is a clever way to drum up more interest.

 Google Flights is already the best search engine for airfare, and it's not even close.
 Yet the platform just keeps getting better and better.

 They've expanded Google Flights Price Alerts to be even more powerful, added carbon emissions estimates to help travelers make environmentally conscious decisions, and more.
 And now the platform is doling out refunds if prices drop after booking, potentially solving a major source of anxiety for travelers.